Ex-Ohio cheerleader sentenced to probation for abuse of corpse, after being acquitted of killing newborn baby

 OHIO WOMAN TEXTED MOM AFTER KILLING NEWBORN SAYING SHE WAS HAPPY ‘MY BELLY IS BACK OMG,’ PROSECUTORS SAY

-Judge Donald Oda II called it a “mandatory community control case” which requires at least placing the young woman on probation.
+Judge Donald Oda II called her sentencing a “mandatory community control case” which requires at least placing the young woman on probation.

-“What that means Ms. Richardson is because this is a felony of the fifth degree and you have no prior criminal record and you don’t fit the other statutory criteria, the most I am required by law to place you on community control.”
+“What that means, Ms. Richardson, is because this is a felony of the fifth degree and you have no prior criminal record and you don’t fit the other statutory criteria, the most I am required by law to place you on community control.”

 He continued: “That means the maximum I can sentence you to today, even though the maximum for this offense is 12 months in prison, the maximum I can sentence you to today is to six months of local incarceration.”